septentrio-gnss/moTi/README.md

     * [LED D1](#led-d1)
     * [Antenna Connector](#antenna-connector)
 ## Introduction
-## What is the MosaicTimeSync?
+## What is the mosaicTimeSync?

 <img src="/pictures/20260216_161412%20EDIT.png" width="80%">

-The MosaicTimeSync is a timing module that provides accurate and reliable synchronization signals for time-sensitive systems.
+The mosaicTimeSync is a timing module that provides accurate and reliable synchronization signals for time-sensitive systems.
 It is based on a standardised M.2 form factor that can be easily integrated into compatible carrier boards such as the Open Compute Project (OCP) [Time Card](#what-is-a-Time-Card?).
 This board receives precise timing information from Septentrio’s mosaic-G5 T GNSS Module (Global Navigation Satellite Systems) module.
 It then generates synchronisation outputs such as Pulse Per Second (PPS) and Time of Day (TOD) data.
 These signals are then used to synchronise services, in network interface cards (NICs), and other hardware in data centres and communication systems.

 #### Can I buy it?